Scheduled MonumentsEnglandEarl of Abergavenny

 What is Earl of Abergavenny?

-I cannot provide accurate information about this specific monument.
+I cannot provide a reliable description of this specific site.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1487263.

 Who is responsible for protecting Earl of Abergavenny?